- Can You Drink Cold Water After Normal Delivery?

 4. Always Stay Hydrated

-You can refill your cup of water as many times as required.
-Drink water before your meals and during them to help digest your food better.
+You can refill your glass of water as many times as required.
+Drink water before your meals and during meals to help digest your food better.
 Make sure that you drink some water before and after you exercise to keep yourself hydrated.

 If you have an infection or notice that you are not healing properly, consult your doctor.
 If you notice swelling, redness, warmth or oozing at the site of your incision, contact your doctor immediately.
 Drinking water at this point will not help you as you require medical attention.

-If your body does not heal, it will cause more harm to your child as she will be hungry and will not get enough of the antibodies that she needs in order to develop a healthy immune system.
-Remember to stay hydrated at all costs not just for your benefit, but your baby’s too.
-Are you still unsure about the correct water temperature that is best for you?
-Check with your doctor.
+If your body does not heal, it will cause more harm to your child as she will be hungry and will not get enough antibodies needed for a healthy immune system.
+So stay hydrated at all costs not just for your benefit, but for your baby’s too.

 Also Read: Benefits of Ajwain Water After Delivery